(Love) Compared with You: Background

 Following the UK Top 50 entry of Love's a Prima Donnas second single, "(I Believe) Love's a Prima Donna", plans were made for "(Love) Compared with You" to be released as the third single in the UK.
 However, EMI Records decided to cancel the release at the last minute.
 Although the UK release was scrapped, EMI chose to release the song as the album's only single in North America in 1977.

-Like the Love's a Prima Donna album, the song was recorded at Abbey Road Studios, sometime between June and September 1976.
+Along with the rest of Love's a Prima Donna, the song was recorded at Abbey Road Studios, sometime between June and September 1976.
 English violinist Wilfred Gibson, who contributed to choir and orchestral arrangements on the album, scored the string section for the track.
 Harley stated in 2020 that bassist George Ford's playing on the song was both "exemplary" and "exceptional", and that "any teacher would want to offer that part as a lesson to a student".
 Speaking to Melody Makers Harvey Kubernik in February 1977, Harley spoke of the song, revealing: "'(Love) Compared with You' is the first out-and-out love song I've written.
 I'd been trying for three years."